DataMagician/datamagician.github.io/_pages/about.md

 {: .notice--danger}

 # Overview of Qualifications
-I like to find and solve business "probms" using clear communication, technology, process improvement, automation, and quantative measurement.

-Software / Infrastructure Architect - Interested in technologies that improve the entire software development/delivery lifecycle.
-Extensive experience with Application Lifecycle Management.
+* Software / Infrastructure Architect
+* Interested in technologies that deal with the entire software development/delivery lifecycle.
+* Extensive experience with
+Application Lifecycle Management.
 Extensive training/mentoring background - I would generally rather teach myself out of a job as a consultant.
 Passionate public speaker - user groups, technical training, conferences.